Causes Of Family Conflicts And How To Resolve Them

 This doesn’t mean that you can’t have a relationship with a family member or relative who is unable or unwilling to meet your needs.
 You just stop expecting those needs to be met.
 Instead, you focus on loving them where they are and being there for them.

-Is There Hope for Healing?
+Is There Hope For Healing?

 If God had a slogan, it would simply be: “Restoring Relationships.”
 That’s what He does—that’s the whole theme of the Bible!
 It’s a story of the God who loves His creation (that’s you!) so much that He spends centuries wooing you, loving you, and seeking you.